fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-reason-for-care-intro.md

 ### Scope and Usage

-This profile describes Diagnosis -based conditions and Finnish *kayntisyy*.
+This profile describes Diagnosis based conditions and Finnish *kayntisyy*.
 These are `Condition` resources that are asserted by a healthcare professional and directly related to encounters.
-This profile does not describe how to communicate `problem-list-item` -level conditions.
+This profile does not describe how to communicate `problem-list-item` level conditions.

 THL has a data model for Finnish diagnosis (including *käyntisyy*) in code server:
 [THL/Tietosisältö - Diagnoosit](https://koodistopalvelu.kanta.fi/codeserver/pages/classification-view-page.xhtml?classificationKey=543&versionKey=1543)